 Pick up a pay phone anywhere in New York City this month and you will be transported back in time to a critical moment in New York history: 1993.

-Every working pay phone in Manhattan, which is about half of the more than 11,000 phones that still dot street corners in the island borough, have been equipped with a special phone number that allows users to be transported to the past, according to Scott Chinn, the lead producer of the Recalling 1993 campaign, done in conjunction with the city’s New Museum.
+Every working pay phone in Manhattan, which is about half of the more than 11,000 phones that still dot street corners in the island borough, have been equipped with a special phone number that allows users to be transported to the past, according to Scott Chin, the lead producer of the Recalling New York campaign, done in conjunction with the city's New Museum.

 "They're like time machines: You step into that gnarly-feeling booth, and it transports you to 1993.
 You can stand and look around the block you're on and listen to what they're saying and look around you to see what's changed," he said.

-Pedestrians who pick up the phones and dial 1-855-FOR-1993 will hear, on the other end of the line, a recorded phone message from an individual who was in that very neighborhood in 1993.
-The recordings allow listeners to catch a glimpse of what life was like around that payphone 20 years ago, Chinn said.
+Pedestrians who pick up the phones and dial 1-800-FOR-1993 will hear, on the other end of the line, a recorded phone message from an individual who was in that very neighborhood in 1993.
+The recordings allow listeners to catch a glimpse of what life was like around that payphone 20 years ago, Chin said.

 The recordings will stay on the phones through the end of May as an extension of the New Museum's exhibit, "NYC 1993: Experimental Jet Set, Trash and No Star."

-The concept behind the exhibit was to explore the turning point in New York City culture that came about in 1993, Chinn said.
+The concept behind the exhibit was to explore the turning point in New York City culture that came about in 1993, Chin said.

 "Museum curators recognized that 1993 was a crucial year when underground met mainstream, grunge was going down, artists were showing their work in galleries downtown, and it was an interesting meeting point in culture, where things started to flip on their head," he added.

-“The city started to get cleaned up, for better or worse, people told us,” Chinn said.
+"The city started to get cleaned up, for better or worse, people told us," Chin said.

 A nun from St. Vincent's Hospital talked about working in Greenwich Village during the height of the AIDS crisis, while the organizer of the first Fashion Week described Bryant Park in 1993.

-“Recalling 1993,” in its entirety, clocks in with more than four hours worth of messages from New Yorkers, and will likely be posted to the Web after the exhibit closes, Chinn said.
+"Recalling New York," in its entirety, clocks in with more than four hours worth of messages from New Yorkers, and will likely be posted to the Web after the exhibit closes, Chin said.